Marc B. Nathanson

-Marc B. Nathanson (born May 12, 1945) is an American entrepreneur who served as the United States ambassador to Norway from 2022 to 2024.
+Marc Bennett Nathanson (born May 12, 1945) is an American entrepreneur who served as the United States ambassador to Norway from 2022 to 2024.
 He is best known for his founding of Falcon Cable, which he sold in 1999 for $3.7 billion.
 He is a member of the Cable TV Hall of Fame, awarded with Inc.s Entrepreneur of the Year and a former chairman of the Broadcasting Board of Governors.
 In 2024, his net worth was listed as $2.5 billion by Forbes Magazine in their annual The World's Billionaires listing.

 Early life and education

 Nathanson was born in Los Angeles and raised in Glencoe, Illinois and Highland Park, Illinois.
 His father, Don Paul "D.P."
 Nathanson was an investor in the radio and cable industry, operated an advertising agency, and was the publisher of Radio Showmanship, a magazine that focused on how to use radio for advertising.
 His great uncle was Nathan Nathanson, the founder of Famous Players, a Canadian-based film exhibitor and cable television service provider.
-Nathanson graduated from Highland Park High School and graduated from the University of Denver in 1967.
+Nathanson graduated from Highland Park High School and graduated from the University of Denver in 1967, where he became a brother of Zeta Beta Tau.
 In 1969, he earned a Master of Arts in political science from the University of California, Santa Barbara.